paleobot/pbot-dev/Field definitions/OTU fields.md

 * Info: The reference for the establishment of the OTU.
 For a taxon that has been described in existing literature, the reference would be the primary citation as well as any citations to published revisions.
 For un-published taxa, the reference should be to the person or group that has generated the OTU (e.g., an internal reference).

 ### Exemplar specimen*:
-* Entry type: Select a specimen, or prompt to enter a new specimen.
+* Entry type: Search Specimen Nodes.
+Only allowed to select one.
 * Consideration: Currently this just defines the "holotype/exemplar" specimen.
 On the specimen node, this relates to the “Exemplar specimen type” field, where a specimen can be a ‘holotype/exemplar’ or ‘other type specimen’.
 We need to coordinate these somehow, not sure the best way to do it.
 * PBot: holotype: HolotypeOf!.
 Defines a relationship to another node..
 * dwc:
 * Info: A single specimen serving as the representative of the taxon.
 For a species described in peer-reviewed literature following ICN standards, this is a holotype specimen.
 For taxa that are not yet formally described (such as morphotypes), then this is an exemplar specimen similar to a holotype.

 ### Additional specimens:
-* Entry type: select from existing specimens, or prompt to enter new specimens.
+* Entry type: Search Specimen Nodes.
+Allow to add multiple specimens: similar function to the Add Another Author function.
 * Consideration: Just as a note - the relationship between specimen and OTU can be created from either the specimen or OTU entry forms.
 If you are entering a new OTU, that is when you create the exampleOf relationship with specimen(s) that have already been created (note the order of operations here -  these specimen(s) would have been created without an exampleOf relationship since the OTU doesn't exist yet!).
 Conversely, IF the appropriate OTU already exists in the system, you can create the exampleOf relationship from the specimen entry side.
 * PBot: exampleSpecimens: [ExampleOf!]!.
 Defines a relationship to another node.
 * dwc:
 * Info: All other specimens identified as belonging to the OTU.

-### Parts preserved:
+### Parts preserved*:
 * Entry type: multi-select from predefined options.
-Required.
 * Consideration:  formerly called Organ
 * PBot:  organ: Organ @relation(name: "IS_TYPE", direction: OUT).
 Defines a relationship to another node.
 * dwc: